sheehui/tp/docs/UserGuide.md

 </div>

-This marks the end of the section.
+This marks the end of the features section.
 Click
 <a href="#top">here</a> to return to the top:
 --------------------------------------------------------------------------------------------------------------------